In 1937, Goudey chose not to release a set at all.

 Red Sox

-Of the three cards, the Red Sox mistake is the most scarce and easily the most valuable of the group
+Of the three cards, the Red Sox mistake is the most scarce and easily the most valuable of the group.
+This is the rarest version of the error.
+It was corrected pretty quickly.
+It features Lombardi’s team as the Red Sox instead of reds.

-Reds with Baseball
+Reds With Baseball

 The most common Lombardi.
 Goudey had a baseball printed over the Sox.
+This was it only shows Reds.

 Reds